-Good communication with your family and the health care team can create a trusting relationship that positively affects many parts of your cancer journey.
+Good communication with your family and the health care team has a positive effect on your cancer journey.

 The goals of good communication in cancer care are to:

 You will face many decisions when you are diagnosed with cancer.
-Tell your health care team about concerns you may have during treatment, and if you have problems coping with the cancer diagnosis and journey.
+Tell your health care team about concerns you have during treatment, and if you have problems coping with the cancer diagnosis.

 Studies show that there are many positive results when people with cancer and their doctors communicate well during cancer care.
 Positive results include:

-Ask for a patient navigator if you need help communicating with your doctor.
+Ask for help from a patient navigator.
 A patient navigator can guide you through the health care system and help you communicate with your health care team, so you get the information you need to make decisions about your care.

-You may ask for written instructions and phone calls, or you may prefer texts and emails.
+You may want written instructions and phone calls, or you may prefer texts and emails.
 Let your health care team know how you want to receive your information about your cancer and cancer treatment.

 Some cultures place a greater emphasis on communication with the family as a whole unit, while other cultures focus more on the patient's ability to make their own decisions.
 Tell your health care team how much information you want to receive.